BP 8106 System Configuration

 6. All potential vulnerabilities identified through vulnerability scans and penetration tests will be communicated to appropriate personnel within PCC for assessment and remediation.

-7. Remote access to PCC computing systems shall be implemented in accordance with PCC Remote Access Standards (below) and in such a way as to guarantee that no additional risk is placed on the PCC network environment.
+7. Remote access to PCC computing systems shall be implemented in accordance with PCC Remote Access Standards (below) and in such a way as to reduce that no additional risk is placed on the PCC network environment.

 8. PCC shall follow industry best practices to prevent unauthorized modification of critical systems, configurations or content of system files and to ensure time synchronization across all enterprise systems.